- October 31, 2021

 Both VPN and proxy protect your online identity by hiding your IP address, but VPN is better than a proxy.
 VPN provides privacy and security through secure VPN servers and encrypts your online activities.

 Proxy just passes your request through a mediating server which absolves your IP address and impersonates it but does not offer any other protection.
 VPNs work on the operating system level to secure all your online activities.
-Indeed, VPN has an edge on the proxy..
+Indeed, VPN has the edge over the proxy.